cbrenn/hotel/sketch.md

-x1. test - reservation takes in information from Reservation instance (input) x2. test -reservation can be made on room x3. test- reservation updates hotel rooms
-4. test - reservation is not made on day when room is unavailable 4a.raises exception when asked to reserve unavailable room
-5. test- no more than 20 rooms can be reserved
-6. reserve method(checkin, checkout, number of rooms) 5a. if room is empty reserve, else check reservations for date 5b. no more than 20 rooms can be reserved
-7. test- can not reserve a date in the past
-8. test - checkout is after check in
+x1. test - reservation takes in information from Reservation instance (input) x2. test -reservation can be made on room x3. test- reservation updates hotel rooms x4. test - reservation is not made on day when room is unavailable x4a.raises exception when asked to reserve unavailable room x5. test- no more than 20 rooms can be reserved x6. reserve method(checkin, checkout, number of rooms) x5a. if room is empty reserve, else check reservations for date x5b. no more than 20 rooms can be reserved x7. test- can not reserve a date in the past x8. test - checkout is after check in x9.test - can reserve room on same day as checkout

-Part 5 - cost of room in Reservation class
+Part 5 - cost of room in Reservation class x1. cost constant x2. test - cost does not change x3. test -can return cost x4. cost method number_of_rooms and C cost
-1. cost constant
-2. test - cost does not change
-3. test -can return cost
-4. cost method (checkin, checkout, number of rooms= 1)

 5. test - block of rooms can be reserved